Scottish independence: 1997 Second devolution referendum

 Supporters of Scottish independence continued to hold mixed views on the Home Rule movement, which included many supporters of union who wanted devolution within the framework of the United Kingdom.
 Some saw it as a stepping stone to independence, while others wanted to go straight for independence.

 In the years of the Conservative government after 1979, the Campaign for a Scottish Assembly was established, eventually publishing the Claim of Right 1989.
-This then led to the Scottish Constitutional Convention.
+This led to the Scottish Constitutional Convention.
 The convention promoted consensus on devolution on a cross-party basis, though the Conservative Party refused to co-operate and the Scottish National Party withdrew from the discussions when it became clear that the convention was unwilling to discuss Scottish independence as a constitutional option.
 Arguments against devolution and the Scottish Parliament, levelled mainly by the Conservative Party, were that the Parliament would create a "slippery slope" to Scottish independence and provide the pro-independence Scottish National Party with a route to government.
 Prime Minister John Major campaigned during the 1997 general election on the slogan "72 hours to save the union".
 His party ultimately suffered the worst electoral defeat in 91 years.

 The Labour Party won the 1997 general election in a landslide, and Donald Dewar as Secretary of State for Scotland agreed to the proposals for a Scottish Parliament.
 A referendum was held in September and 74.3% of those who voted approved the devolution plan (44.87% of the electorate).
 The Parliament of the United Kingdom subsequently approved the Scotland Act 1998 which created an elected Scottish Parliament with control over most domestic policy.
 In May 1999, Scotland held its first election for a devolved parliament, and in July 1999, the Scottish Parliament held session for the first time since the previous parliament had been adjourned in 1707, after a gap of 292 years.
 Donald Dewar of the Labour Party subsequently became the First Minister of Scotland, while the Scottish National Party became the main opposition party.
 The egalitarian song "A Man's A Man for A' That", by Robert Burns, was performed at the opening ceremony.